 Even though food poisoning can be a serious issue, much of this can be avoided if you use some commonsense precautions.
 Here is a brief description of the four main types of preservation.

 Main Types of Preservation

 1. Drying Preservation - The point of this process is as it says, which is to dry the meat for preservation.
-It consists of soaking the meat in a salt brine for about a day, followed by drying out the meat using heat.
+It consists of soaking the meat in a salt brine for about a day, followed by drying out the meat using heat, also known as smoked meat.
 Often people used a combination of herbs with the salt for added flavor.
 The salt helps draw out the moisture of the meat along with the heat.
 Once the meat was dried it could last almost indefinitely, provided you kept it dry.